Doron Swade

-Doron Swade MBE is a museum curator and author, specialising in the history of computing.
+Doron Swade MBE, born 1946, is a museum curator and author, specialising in the history of computing.
 He is especially known for his work on the computer pioneer Charles Babbage and his Difference Engine.

+Life

 Swade was originally from South Africa.
 He has studied electronics engineering, history, machine intelligence, philosophy of science and physics at a number of universities including the University of Cape Town, University of Cambridge, and University College London (UCL).
 He holds a BSc in physics and electronics engineering, an MSc in control engineering, and a PhD in the history of computing from UCL.

-He has been a curator at the Science Museum in London, England, and the Computer History Museum in Silicon Valley, California, United States.
+He has been a curator at the Science Museum in London, England, and the Computer History Museum in Silicon Valley, California, United States, where he worked on an exhibit on relational databases.
 At the Science Museum, he curated the computing and electronics collections and rose to be Assistant Director and Head of Collections.
 His major project at the museum was to organise the construction of Charles Babbage's Difference Engine, in collaboration with Dr Allan Bromley who studied Babbage's original drawings at the Science Museum.

 In 1989, Swade was a co-founder of the Computer Conservation Society, a specialist group of the British Computer Society (BCS), with regular meetings at the Science Museum.
 He is a Fellow of the BCS and a Chartered Engineer.

-Swade is a Visiting Professor in the History of Computing at the University of Portsmouth, UK.
-He is also an Honorary Research Fellow in Computer Science at Royal Holloway, University of London.
+Swade is a visiting professor in the history of computing at the University of Portsmouth, UK.
+He is also an honorary research fellow in computer science at Royal Holloway, University of London.

 He appeared in the In Our Time program on Ada Lovelace, a collaborator with Charles Babbage, broadcast on BBC Radio 4 in 2008.